markd2/SwiftUIPlay/design.md

   at the same time...), plus the UI cuts off half of the things it's supposed to be showing, and the resulting git staging is a mess.
 If you renamed and then committed, only half would actually happen.
+* prefixed names with uikit to disambiguate with other trials

 ##### UIKit + Combine